 Chickenwire Gang: Countless Shows.
 Chapel Hill party favorites play a mix of bluegrass, folk, big-band and funny material.
 Their shows usually end up as drunken orgies and they will play anywhere at anytime.

-Robyn Lane: 1989.
+Robin Lane: 1989.
 Boston.
 When she was with the Chartbusters she was supposed to have been what Chrissie Hynde became.
-But she got pregnant and despite her enormous talent she was dropped like a hot potato.
+But she got pregnant and despite her enormous talent she was dropped from her record label like a hot potato.
 When I saw her she was playing with a couple other musicians doing a pop-country-folk show in a bar.
-She was fantastic and my date was so enamored by her that everyone was embarrassed and I never received the cassete of her music that Robyn said she would send me.
+She was fantastic and my date was so enamored with her and fell all over her to such a degree that everyone was embarrassed and I never received the cassete of her music that Robyn said she would send me.

 Squirrel Nut Zippers: 1996.
 Chapel Hill.
 There's only so much of this kind of music I can listen to without being drunk, stoned or both but I suppose I could say that about any kind of music.
 I know more people in this band then any other but that's only because it is such a big band.
 I missed the big Carrboro Town Hall Free concert where members of the town council were concerned about a riot, but I can't imagine Zipper fans rioting.
 I did catch them at Chris Stamey and Dana's wedding.

 Mick Taylor: 1990: NYC.
-Al Maddy and Ivan took me to this show at the Lone Star Café.
+Al Maddy and Ivan Julian took me to this show at the Lone Star Café.
 We sat right above Mick and his band while they played a strictly blues show.
+We left after the first set.
+Keith showed up in the second.

 Bob Dylan: 1988.
 Chapel Hill.
 They say that when Dylan stunned everybody at the Newport Folk Festival by playing electric, Pete Seegar ran to his limo and but his hands over his ears and his head between his knees and cried "No, no, no!"
 Luckily he missed this show which sounded like a teenage garage band rehearsing Dylan songs.
 Maybe he was practicing for his New York gig.
 Some people loved it but I knew they hadn't even worked out the endings for half the songs.